 Your Enviro pHAT will come un-soldered, with a strip of 2x20 pin female header provided.
-You'll need to solder that on to Enviro pHAT, to allow you to connect it to your Pi Zero's male header.
+You'll need to solder that on to Enviro pHAT, to allow you to connect it to your Pi's male header.

 We've got a handy guide here on how to solder pHATs, so check that out if you're new to soldering.

 We also provide a small strip of male header for the analog input pins, but you only need to solder this if you'll be using the analog inputs.
 If you are soldering it, make sure that you have the long ends of the male header pointing up the way!

 We always recommend using the most up-to-date version of Raspbian, as this is what we test our boards and software against, and it often helps to start with a completely fresh install of Raspbian, although this isn't necessary.